 In Florida, the best place to grow avocadoes is along the southeast and southwest coasts.
 They can also be planted further north (just look for cold-hardy varieties, and avoid West Indies types).
 North Florida, Alabama, and North Texas are too cold to grow an avocado tree without some sort of permanent cold-temperature protection.

 Hawaii is also a great climate for growing avocados.
-Coastal regions can be as warm as Zone 12, which requires attention to adequate irrigation.
+Coastal regions can be as warm as Zone 12, which requires attention to adequate irrigation to prevent heat stress.
 Varieties from the West Indies can be grown successfully in most parts of Hawaii.

 Globally, Mexico is the largest avocado producer.
 Avocadoes also grow well in Colombia, the Dominican Republic, and Peru, as well as in African countries like Kenya and Ethiopia.